-The required format of statutory accounts that small companies have to prepare and send to Companies House has changed.
-This factsheet sets out the choices that small companies now have.
-The nature of the company’s activities, the types of assets it has and whether external scrutiny is required/desired will need to be considered.
-We would be happy to assist you in providing specific advice for your company.
+This factsheet sets out the choices that small companies have with regards to preparing accounts and filing them at Companies House.
+The nature of the company’s activities, the types of assets which it has and whether external scrutiny is required / desired will need to be considered.

 The size limits to qualify as a micro-entity are set out below: